Learn to Sail Course

 We have designed this course to welcome you to the wonderful world of sailing.
 With the guidance of our team of sailing instructors, we will have you feeling confident and safe as you learn the basics of sailing aboard a boat on the beautiful Lake Burley Griffin.

-At this course, you will learn to sail, learn to race, familiarise yourself with the sailing club's facilities, and meet lots of people.
+At this course, you will learn to sail, familiarise yourself with the sailing club's facilities, and meet lots of people.
 No prior sailing experience is required (but you should be able to swim competently).
-Beginners will start on the Club's fleet of Lasers and Pacers, which are easy to sail, safe and fun.
+Beginners will start on the club's fleet of Lasers, Tasars and/or Pacers, which are easy to sail, safe and fun.
 Each session will include practical on-the-water time and some theory.

 Upon satisfactory completion of the course, participants can use the ANUSC facilities and have free access to boats for the remaining season.
 Membership to the ANUSC is included in the course fee.